 Now it’s your turn…

 What is that ‘one thing’ you do to comfort someone you love?

-How do you best to cheer up someone when you see them down and depressed?
+How do you cheer up your friends when you see them down and depressed?

 In your experience, what is the fastest way to make someone feel better?

-Please share your experiences below, so other people can learn from you and cheer up their loved ones as well.
+Please share your experiences below, so others can learn from you and cheer up their loved ones.